 The term trauma is defined as an adverse and malignant emotional reaction to a singular or repetitive event that causes immense physical or psychological harm.
 It’s characterized by a patient’s inability to move past and process the experience without reliving it over and over again.
 Trauma victims will typically develop serious mental illness which makes them turn to drugs and alcohol.
 According to data published in JAMA Psychiatry, more than 30% of all PTSD sufferers develop a major depressive disorder, and the Department of Veterans Affairs reports that ten percent of Americans suffer from trauma-related depressions each year.

-Our addiction treatment center in Fairbanks NJ recognizes that trauma is a broad term that is used to depict a wide range of incidents, with the most common including:
+Our addiction treatment center in Fair Lawn NJ recognizes that trauma is a broad term that is used to depict a wide range of incidents, with the most common including:

 - Rape or sexual assault